japhir/InsolationExplorer.jl/README.md

 ## Explore the Insolation!

 On the left, we plot the insolation at the top of the atmosphere in watts per square metre (colour) as a function of the Earth's latitude and the true solar longitude.
 Below are sliders to change the orbital configuration!

 On the right, we see a 3d visualization of the orbit, the Earth, and if you zoom out or reduce the scale factor, the Sun.
-Drag the left mouse button to rotate around, right mouse button to shift around.
+Drag the left mouse button to rotate around, drag the right mouse button to shift around.
 Scroll to zoom in/out.

 To get started, I would play around with the obliquity, then exaggerate eccentricity, and then slide the longitude of perihelion around.
+Note that the ranges for the sliders allow for all possible values.
+If you double-click on the slider it will reset it to Earth's modern values.